Kid Rock: Politics and views

 On July 18, 2024, Ritchie performed his song "American Bad Ass" for the 2024 Republican National Convention with modified lyrics to show his support for Trump.
-On March 31, 2025, Ritchie was in the Oval Office for the signing of an executive order to help curb ticket scalping and bring “common sense” changes to the way live events are priced.
+On March 31, 2025, he was in the Oval Office for the signing of an executive order to help curb ticket scalping and bring "common sense" changes to the way live events are priced.